FINRA Foundation Military Spouse Fellow Profile - Shay Cook

 In 2005, the couple, with their daughter Alana, moved to Turkey.
 There, Shay became a community readiness consultant at the Airmen and Family Readiness Center.
 A co-worker noticed that Shay had a knack for financial topics and suggested she apply for the FINRA Investor Education Foundation's Military Spouse Fellowship Program.

-Shay, a native of Baltimore, returned to her home state in May 2007, the same month she was accepted to the program.
+Shay, a native of Baltimore (MD), returned to her home state in May 2007, the same month she was accepted to the program.
 She began volunteering at Fort Meade Army Community Service (ACS) and, in January 2008, began work as a relocation readiness program manager for ACS at Walter Reed.

 Less than a year later, she was promoted to supervisor of the Financial Readiness Program and Army Emergency Relief (AER).
-She organized and taught financial classes, ran credit clinics and worked one-on-one with military servicemembers, their spouses and Department of Defense civilians.
+She organized and taught financial classes, ran credit clinics and worked one-on-one with military service members, their spouses and civilians.
 Many of her clients were referred by the command, fellow soldiers and local civilian agencies, and all were thankful for the free service, she said.

-From March 2010 to the closure of Walter Reed Army Medical Center in September 2011, Shay was the Director of ACS, where she managed several family programs, including Financial Readiness, Relocation and Employment.
-From there, Shay moved on to the Coast Guard Office of Work-Life as a HQ Family Support Services program manager.
+From March 2010 to the closure of Walter Reed Army Medical Center in DC in September 2011, Shay was the Director of ACS, where she managed several family programs, including Financial Readiness, Relocation and Employment.
+From there, Shay moved on to Coast Guard HQ (2011-2018), Office of Work-Life as a HQ Family Support Services program manager.
+She was later promoted to Chief of the Family Services Division, where she had oversight of several family service programs, including the Personal Financial Management, Child Development Services, Deployment, Ombudsman, Relocation, School Liaison, and Transition for the entire Coast Guard.

 Shay has found that the fellowship has given her the information she needs to provide great service to her clients—and has reinforced her personal financial savvy.